 Do you have an idea about the maker of this pendant lamp?
-Please use the contact form and help improve the websites exactitude.
+Please let us know through the contact form and help improve the websites exactitude.
 Your help is much appreciated.

 The Hoyrup company was founded in Christianshavn, Copenhagen, Denmark by Preben Johan Høyrup in the late 40’s.
 In 1968 Lars Eiler Schiøler became minority shareholder.
 Lars Schiøler designed almost the complete collection from the 50’s until the 70’s for the company.